 \subsection{Geological Stratum}

-I used the location information on geological strata (\textit{chis\=o}) obtained from the official database of the Ministry of Land, Infrastructure, Transport and Tourism (available at: \url{http://nrb-www.mlit.go.jp/kokjo/inspect/landclassification/download/index.html}, accessed on 27th February 2020).
-The instrumental variable (IV) was defined as follows: First, I matched each municipality with the nearest stratum point (there are $11,151$ municipalities with $8,748$ stratum points).
-Figure~\ref{fig:map_mine} illustrates the spatial distributions of geological stratums and the mine locations (shown as circles).
+The location information on geological strata (\textit{chis\=o}) obtained from the official database of the Ministry of Land, Infrastructure, Transport and Tourism was used (available at: \url{http://nrb-www.mlit.go.jp/kokjo/inspect/landclassification/download/index.html}, accessed on 27th February 2020).
+The instrumental variable (IV) was defined as follows: First, each municipality was matched with the nearest stratum point ($11,151$ municipalities with $8,748$ stratum points).
+Figure~\ref{fig:map_mine} illustrates the spatial distributions of the geological stratum and the mine locations (shown as circles).
 The average distance from the municipality's centroid to the nearest stratum point was approximately 4 km (median = 3 km).
 This is shorter than the main treatment indicator variable of 5 km as the threshold for treatment.
-Second, using the analytical sample (Section~\ref{sec:sec31}), I regressed the indicator variable for coal mines on the strata to determine a plausible stratum that is strongly correlated with the location of coal mines.
-The data on the strata included 19 types of strata (with 4 categories of rock (and field) and 6 categories of era).\footnote{There were originally 20 types of strata.
-I excluded the landfill category because it had just one observation in the 1936 sample.} I ran 19 regressions for each year's (1931 and 1936) coal mine sample on the location of coal mines.
+Second, using the analytical sample (Section~\ref{sec:sec_data1}), I regressed the indicator variable for coal mines on the strata to determine a plausible stratum strongly correlated with the location of coal mines.
+The data on the strata included 19 types of strata (with four categories of rock (and field) and six categories of era).\footnote{There were originally 20 types of strata.
+The landfill category was excluded because it had just one observation in the 1936 sample.} 19 regressions were run for each year's (1931 and 1936) coal mine sample.
 Table~\ref{tab:r_iv_def} presents the results.
-As shown, two strata, Tn and Tp, have statistically significant and positive correlations with the location of mines.
-Among them, the estimated coefficient for Tp has the largest value ($0.323$ versus $0.143$ in the 1931 sample).\footnote{$R$-squared for Tp was also larger.
-Since the regression is a linear probability model, the $R$-squared suggests that the average predicted probability is greater in municipalities having coal mines than in other municipalities.}
+As demonstrated, two strata, Tn and Tp, have statistically significant and positive correlations with the location of mines.
+Among them, the estimated coefficient for Tp has the most significant value ($0.323$ versus $0.143$ in the 1931 sample).\footnote{$R$-squared for Tp was also larger.
+As the regression is a linear probability model, the $R$-squared suggests that the average predicted probability is greater in municipalities having coal mines than in other municipalities.}